danielsteman/web-rs/articles/blog19.md

 system.defaults.NSGlobalDomain.AppleInterfaceStyle = "Dark";
 ```

 Another tool that allows you to declare dotfiles is [home-manager](https://github.com/nix-community/home-manager).
+Without home-manager, it is up to the developer to manage [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) to get configuration files in places where they're expected by tools (e.g. `~/.config/nvim`) and making sure that dependencies are installed (e.g. installing `neovim`).
+Both solutions are valid, but the former ensure reproducability of the entire environment.

-These are just some examples of what you can declare, but it only scratches the surface of what's possible.
-My [own nix-darwin-config](https://github.com/danielsteman/.dotfiles/tree/master/nix-darwin-config) is still in its early phase but if you're looking for inspiration, there are many muture configs you can find publicly.
+These are just some examples of what you can declare with flakes, but it only scratches the surface of what's possible.
+My own [nix-darwin-config](https://github.com/danielsteman/.dotfiles/tree/master/nix-darwin-config) is still in its early phase but if you're looking for inspiration, there are many muture configs you can find publicly.

+## Going fully Nix ✨

+Up until now we mostly discussed how Nix can help a developer to setup their machine, but it's capable of more than just that.
+We already discussed development environments, but let's zoom in on that.
+If we were to build and deploy a Python application, what would the setup look like using Nix?

+Let's go over some of the requirements.
+My workflow to build a Python application, such as a FastAPI app, includes at least:

+- Running the app locally
+- Running tests
+- Running linters
+- Building a Docker image
+- Installing pre-commit hooks
+- Dependency management
+- Database migration tools
+- Secrets management
+- CI/CD